David Attenborough: A Life in Television

 Inspired by new tech

-In his career as a naturalist and broadcaster Attenborough has worked on many ground-breaking series, from 1979’s Life on Earth to Blue Planet in 2011.
-He says that every new series has been inspired by fresh technical advances.
+In his career as a naturalist and broadcaster Attenborough has worked on many ground-breaking series.
+From 1979’s Life on Earth to Blue Planet in 2011 he has continually found new ways to inspire audiences.
+He says that this has been possible because every new series has been inspired by fresh technical advances.

 “Almost every series has been stimulated by a particular technical advance,” he said.